Palma International Boat Show

 Santa Catalina Market and Neighbourhood

-When in Palma, make sure you take the time to visit the old fishermen’s quarter, Santa Catalina, named after Mallorca’s patron Saint, Santa Catalina Tomás.
+When in Palma, make sure you take the time to visit the old fishermen’s quarter, Santa Catalina, named after Mallorca’s patron saint, Santa Catalina Tomás.
 This delightful artistic and boho neighbourhood has retained its character and still has a close-knit...